- General Recommendations - Working Remotely

 File shares are the older file storage technology of the University.
 If you or your department are using file shares, you must connect via a virtual private network (VPN) from off-campus.

-- VPN Installation and Use Guide for Windows 10
+- VPN Installation and Use Guide for macOS

 - (University computers map file shares automatically.)